stephanieyenyu/AMR_System/README.md

 location and gives any repair mechanism an unambiguous target.

 The accepted cost is that the robot cannot act autonomously during a partition.
-I judged a stalled robot recoverable in a way an inconsistent parcel record is not.
+I judged a stalled robot recoverable in a way an inconsistent package record is not.

 ### Trip grouping under a composite key

-Parcels bound for the same stop share a `door_task_id` derived from `line_user_id + unit + task_type`.
-All parcels under one key transition as a unit — arrival, verification, completion, refusal, timeout.
+packages bound for the same stop share a `door_task_id` derived from `line_user_id + unit + task_type`.
+All packages under one key transition as a unit — arrival, verification, completion, refusal, timeout.

 The key resolves two independent problems at two layers.

-**Dispatch.** The robot carries several parcels and actuates several doors on one trip, so per-parcel dispatch returns it to the same unit once per parcel.
-Grouping makes the trip rather than the parcel the unit of dispatch.
-Under the test arrival pattern the mechanism engaged on 106 parcels dispatched as 83 trips, with 21 trips carrying more than one parcel.
+**Dispatch.** The robot carries several packages and actuates several doors on one trip, so per-package dispatch returns it to the same unit once per package.
+Grouping makes the trip rather than the package the unit of dispatch.
+Under the test arrival pattern the mechanism engaged on 106 packages dispatched as 83 trips, with 21 trips carrying more than one package.
 That figure confirms grouping fired; it is not an efficiency result, because the arrival pattern was set by what needed testing rather than by anything representative.

-**Pickup identity.** The QR code on the robot's screen originally encoded `package_id`, so a resident with three parcels waiting scanned three times to open three doors in sequence.
+**Pickup identity.** The QR code on the robot's screen originally encoded `package_id`, so a resident with three packages waiting scanned three times to open three doors in sequence.
-Changing the payload to `door_task_id` made one scan release every parcel under that key at that stop.
+Changing the payload to `door_task_id` made one scan release every package under that key at that stop.
 This is independent of the dispatch change: grouping determines how many times the robot stops, the QR payload determines how many times the resident scans, and either could have been changed without the other.

 `task_type` is load-bearing in the key, and deliberately so.
 Omitting it would merge a delivery and a return addressed to the same resident into one stop and one scan.
-Those are distinct interactions with distinct transition sequences — one releases parcels to the resident, the other accepts parcels back — and collapsing them would couple two flows that differ and leave the resident with no boundary between what they were collecting and what they were returning.
+Those are distinct interactions with distinct transition sequences — one releases packages to the resident, the other accepts packages back — and collapsing them would couple two flows that differ and leave the resident with no boundary between what they were collecting and what they were returning.
 Two scans across a delivery and a return is the intended semantics, not a missed consolidation.